ibrahim-lodhi/Heart-Disease-Prediction/README.md

 Machine learning (ML) offers transformative potential in addressing the growing heart disease epidemic.
 By leveraging vast datasets, ML algorithms can uncover patterns, predict risks, and guide interventions.

 **Notebook Overview**
-The file appears to be a data science or machine learning project focused on cardiovascular health.
+The file is a machine learning project focused on cardiovascular health.
 It involves exploratory data analysis (EDA), data preprocessing, and potentially model training to predict or analyze cardiovascular conditions.

 **Markdown Documentation**
 Overview: